 Registering yourself and your school for the fair

 Go to www.PittsburghScienceFair.org and click on Teachers and Students for step by step registration instructions with screen shots.

 There are several steps in the registration process.
 All of the steps can be accessed from the “Manage Registrations” page.
-After you log in at https://www.PRSEF.STEMisphere.org, click on “Manage Registrations” on the horizontal menu under the black and white speckled area to access the “Manage Registrations” page.
+After you log in at https://www.PRSEF.STEMisphere.org, click on “Registration / Forms” on the horizontal menu under the black and white speckled area and then on “Manage Registrations” to access the “Manage Registrations” page.
 Use the red arrows at the right side of each menu item to expand that item.

 Create your account or Log in: If you do not have a https://www.PRSEF.STEMisphere.org account and cannot log in to get to the “Manage Registrations” page, go to https://www.PRSEF.STEMisphere.org and click on the “Register for your new teacher account here” button or go directly to https://STEMisphere.org/PRSEF/member-register/ to create your teacher account.
 Follow the link in the registration email to set your password and create your account.

 If you have used https://www.PRSEF.STEMisphere.org in previous fair years, enter your username and password to log in.
 If you have forgotten your password, click on the “Forgot your password” link to have a password reset email sent to the email address you registered with.

 Register your school(s): Type the first several letters of your school name into the Search Add School From Database box.
 Select your school from the list.
 If your school does not appear in the list or you belong to a homeschool, contact PRSEF@CarnegieScienceCenter.org to have your school added to the list.
 Repeat as necessary if you represent more than one school or organization.